-But, it’s just as important to pitch to and seek the support of friends, family, and the community around you.
-Here’s why:
+That’s why it’s just as important to pitch to and seek the support of friends, family, and the community around you.
+Here are a few reasons why:

-- They know and trust you.
 These are the folks who know you at your core and can vouch for you.
-Unlike pitching investors, you don’t have to prove yourself to your loved ones; you only have to prove your business and its value.
-Your community can be a great source for constructive feedback on your pitch, too.
+Unlike pitching to investors, you don’t have to prove yourself to your loved ones; you only have to prove your business and its value.

-- They can bring in business.
 Word-of-mouth is a very powerful form of advertising.
-In a 2016 study, 82 percent of Americans said they seek recommendations from people they trust when making a purchasing decision.
+In a Nielsen study, 82 percent of Americans said they seek recommendations from people they trust when making a purchasing decision.
 When you educate those closest to you, you not only increase the chances of gaining business from them, but you also empower them to be advocates and recommenders of your business.

 Whether you’re a budding small business owner or a serial entrepreneur, we’ve nailed down a few strategies to start talking about your business with your friends, family, and community.

-Business owners should always have an elevator speech ready for any occasion.
+Business owners should always have an elevator pitch ready for any occasion.
 Whether you’re talking to a friend or stranger, humans maintain an attention span of about eight seconds.
-It’s important to be able to succinctly describe your business model, your market opportunity, and your value proposition.
+It’s important to succinctly describe your business model, your market opportunity, and your value proposition.
 Focus on explaining what your business is and why it’s important to you.

 Pitching to your hairdresser looks different than pitching to your wealthy uncle, so customize your spiel to ensure your pitch is relevant and interesting.
 For example, when speaking to friends and family with no business experience, avoid using industry jargon or acronyms that they may not understand.
 You have thirty seconds to trigger interest, so use them wisely.
 If you’d like to learn more, you can prepare and practice using our Elevator Pitch Guide.

-Start with friends and family with relevant experience and connections
+2. Engage friends and family with relevant experience

 People who have relevant experience and connections are also the most likely to bring in new business and reliable expertise.